groupbuddies/rubyconf-pt/README.md

 done run `jekyll build`, to build the final product.
 There are other commands you can use, give the [jekyll docs](http://jekyllrb.com/docs/usage/) a look.

-You are now ready to commit (or open a pr) to master, but if you notice the generated site (in the `_site` directory) is being ignored.
-Do not fret, the reason for that is that in order to have the editable website as well as the compiled one in the same repo, we had to add an extra branch called `gh-pages` where the compiled website lives.
+You are now ready to commit (or open a PR) to master.
+However ,the generated site (in the `_site` directory) is being ignored.
+Do not fret, the reason for this is that the compiled website must live in the `gh-pages` branch, leaving the master one for development only.
 This is just a github pages convention.

-The next step is to go to that branch (`git checkout gh-pages`) and copy everything that's in the `_site` directory to the main repo directory (`cp -r _site .`), you can then remove the `_site` directory (`rm -r _site`).
+An easy way to easily set this up is to have the `_site` directory point to your `gh-pages` branch.
+This way, any change you make in master will be compiled to `_site`, which you can directly commit and publish

 At this point you should be able to commit (or open a pr) to the `gh-pages` branch with your changes.